 When he consumes a flashing dot, he would become powerful and then consume the monsters that hunt him.

-Based on Wikipedia reports, Pacman generated more than 2.5 billion dollars by 1990.
+Based on Wikipedia reports, Pacman generated over 2.5 billion dollars by 1990.

 It is impossible to guess how much more income Pacman has generated by now for just eating those yummy dots.